helixml/helix/README.md

 Use our quickstart installer:

 ```
-sudo bash <(curl -Ls https://get.helix.ml)
+curl -Ls -o install-helix.sh https://get.helix.ml
+chmod +x install-helix.sh
+sudo ./install-helix.sh
 ```
 The installer will prompt you before making changes to your system.

 By default, the dashboard will be available on `http://localhost:8080`.
-For setting up a private deployment, see `bash <(curl -Ls https://get.helix.ml) --help` or read [the detailed docs](https://docs.helix.ml/helix/private-deployment/controlplane/).
+For setting up a private deployment, see `./install-helix.sh --help` or read [the detailed docs](https://docs.helix.ml/helix/private-deployment/controlplane/).
 We've documented easy TLS termination for you.

 Add an LLM: run your own GPU runners per [runners docs](https://docs.helix.ml/helix/private-deployment/controlplane/#attaching-a-runner) or use an [external OpenAI-compatible LLM](https://docs.helix.ml/helix/private-deployment/controlplane/#using-an-external-llm-provider).